There are new requirements for the Tour of Heroes app:

 The router-link-active class

-The Angular Router adds the
+The Angular router adds the

 router-link-active class to the HTML navigation element

 whose route matches the active route.
 All you have to do is define the style for it.
-Sweet!

-styleUrls property to this CSS file.
+styleUrls property that refers to this CSS file as follows:

 Global application styles

-We can also create styles at the application level outside of any component.
+You can also create styles at the application level outside of any component.

 Create the file